 #3.
 What is your investing time frame?
 Will you need the money in 10 years; when your kids go to college; in 30 years; when you retire; or in the next few months for a more immediate need?

 #4.
 Have your goals changed since the last time you examined at your portfolio?
 If so, this might indeed be a good time to sell some of your stocks and do some rebalancing.

 #5.
 What is your risk tolerance?
 How would you react to a falling market similar to what we experienced in 2008?
 If you have nerves of steel, we might go in one direction; however, if you envision yourself lying awake at night while your mind spins out of control and your stomach does flip-flops, then you may need to choose a very different course of action.

 RELATED ARTICLE: Understanding Your Personal Risk Tolerance in Investing Strategy

-Warren Buffet said, “Investors should remember that excitement and expenses are their enemies.
+Warren Buffet stated, “Investors should remember that excitement and expenses are their enemies.
 And if they insist on trying to time their participation in equities, they should try to be fearful when others are greedy and greedy when others are fearful.”

 If you’re worried, or if you haven’t had a professional reassess your portfolio with you lately, get in touch with your CFP® today.
-If you don’t have a CFP® read this post I have written for you learn how to pick one.
+If you don’t have a CFP® read this post I have written for you learn how to choose one.